Faustus of Riez: Works and theological position

 Throughout his life Faustus was an uncompromising adversary of Pelagius, whom he styled pestifer ('plague bringer'), and equally decided in his opposition to the doctrine of predestination which he styled "erroneous, blasphemous, heathen, fatalistic, and conducive to immorality".
 This doctrine in its strongest form had been expounded by a presbyter named Lucidus and was condemned by two synods, at Arles and Lyons (475).
 At the request of the bishops who composed these synods, and especially Leontius of Arles, Faustus wrote the Libri duo de Gratia Dei et humanae mentis libero arbitrio, in which he argued against the doctrines of the predestinarians as well as those of Pelagius.
+Faustus "teaches that God’s grace always encourages, precedes and helps our will; and whatever free will alone will have acquired by virtue of the labour of a pious mercy is not our merit, but grace’s gift."

-The work was marked by Semipelagianism, and for several years was bitterly attacked.
-It was condemned by the Second Synod of Orange in 529.
-Faustus maintained that the human soul is in a certain sense corporeal, God alone being a pure spirit.
+The work was marked by so-called Semipelagianism, and for several years was bitterly attacked.
+Moderate Pelagianism was condemned by the Second Synod of Orange in 529 which affirmed prevenient grace (and so synergism.)
 The opposition to Faustus was not fully developed in his lifetime and he died with a reputation for sanctity.

 Faustus wrote also: Libri duo de Spiritu Sancto (P.L., LXII, 9), wrongly ascribed to the Roman deacon Paschasius.
 His Libellus parvus adversus Arianos et Macedonianos, mentioned by Gennadius of Massilia, seems to be lost.

+Faustus maintained that the human soul is in a certain sense corporeal or material, God alone being a pure spirit.

 His feast day is 28 September.